ocaml/ocaml.org/data/tutorials/gs_00_up_and_running.md

 Check the installation was successful by running `opam --version`.
 Please note, merely using `opam init` might install a previous version of Opam.
 The most current version can be found at [opam.ocaml.org](https://opam.ocaml.org/packages/ocaml-base-compiler/).

 The OCaml base compiler installation uses the `opam switch create` command; `switch` is used to have several installations on disk, like packages, compiler version, etc. Specify which version at the end as shown above, i.e., 4.14.0.
-All possible compiler versions can be found with `opam switch list-availble`.
+All possible compiler versions can be found with `opam switch list-available`.

 Next, check that OCaml is installed properly with the following commands.
 The line beneath the $ command shows the desired output for both the OCaml version and the toplevel version (installed specifically with the above `switch` command):